726b/eslint-plugin-declaration-quotes/README.md

 # eslint-plugin-declaration-quotes

-For those of us who use backticks as default quotes, this plugin will enforce consistent use of single or double quotes for import/export declarations.
+This plugin will enforce consistent use of single or double quotes for import/export declarations.

 ## Options